ngalaiko/galaiko.rocks/content/posts/dcp/problem-1/index.md

 ---
 title: "Daily Coding Problem: Problem #1"
-tags: [
-    "go",
-    "development",
+tags: ["go", "development", "interview"]
-    "interview",
-]
 date: "2018-07-02"
-categories: [
+categories: ["Daily Coding Problem"]
-    "Daily Coding Problem",
-]
-aliases: [
+aliases: ["/posts/2018-07-02/"]
-    "/posts/2018-07-02/",
-]
 ---

 # Problem

-This problem was recently asked by Google.
+This problem was recently asked by Google:

-Given a list of numbers and a number k, return whether any two numbers from the list add up to k.
+> Given a list of numbers and a number k, return whether any two numbers from the list add up to k.
+>

-For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.
+> For example, given [10, 15, 3, 7] and k of 17, return true since 10 + 7 is 17.
+>

-Bonus: Can you do this in one pass?
+> Bonus: Can you do this in one pass?

 # Solution